 For those who have a steady work history, this format can work very well.
-Employers also tend to like this format because it is straightforward, easy to understand, and does not leave any timeframe unaccounted for.
+Employers tend to like this format because it is straightforward, easy to understand, and does not leave any timeframe unaccounted for.
 For the same reasons, however, this format may not be suited for those who have little or no work history, an inconsistent work history, gaps in employment, or a trend of job-hopping.
 These "red flag" issues will stand out immediately in a chronological format.

 What about those with little or no paid work history?
 The chronological format can be designed to work with situations challenging for new grads.
 Volunteer work, internships, and work study programs can all be presented as legitimate work experience in a chronological format.
 The difficulty with this format for new grads is, of course, that many do not have much work experience, that what they do have is inconsistent (such as seasonal work or various part-time jobs throughout college), or that their work history is very limited.
 For those people, the functional or combination format may work best.

-Because work experience is not highlighted in direct relation to an accompanying position, some employers are wary of the functional format.
+Because work experience is not highlighted in direct relation to an accompanying position, many employers are wary of the functional format.
 However, in the case of a new graduate, employers also realize that this population often has little or no paid work experience or that work history may not be directly related to the applicant's college major or current job target.
 In this case, it would be silly to not highlight one's education, relevant coursework, and affiliations, because these are the items directly related to the current job search.
-Listing unrelated part-time jobs in a chronological format could actually work against the applicant, even for an employer that typically prefers a functional format.
+Listing unrelated part-time jobs in a chronological format could actually work against the applicant, even for an employer that typically prefers a chronological format.

-Newsletter résumés, though not one of the primary formats, are just as they sound; formatted to look similar to a newsletter.
+Newsletter résumés, though not one of the primary formats, are exactly as they sound; formatted to look similar to a newsletter.
 Typically two or three columns, information is presented in an eye-catching manner and is best suited to more creative-oriented jobs.
 When used appropriately, it can be very effective and help the applicant stand out from the crowd.

 Curriculum Vitae (CV)